Multigraded Apolarity: Examples

-This means that the rank is at most three (notice that we get a reduced scheme).
-We can calculate the Hilbert function of $A_F = S/F^\perp$ (where $F = x_0^2 x_1^2 x_2^2$).
-We have $\dim_{\mathbb{C}} (A_F)_{(3,1)} = 3$, so from Corollary \ref{corollary:border_catalecticant_bound} we get that $\brr(F) \geq 3$. \begin{remark} In fact, it can be shown that $\crr(F) = 3$.
-By looking at the polytope of the embedding by $\mathcal{O}(6,0)$ we can deduce that $F$ is not in any of the projective tangent spaces at singular points.
+The projective tangent space at the vertex $v$ is given by the Hilbert basis of the semigroup $\mathbb{N}(P\cap M - v)$ (see Proposition \ref{proposition:embedded_tangent_space}).
+The vector $(2,2,2)$ is in none of the three Hilbert bases, which means that $x_0^2 x_1^2 x_2^2$ is in none the of three tangent spaces at the singular points.
 But the fact that $\brr(F) \geq 3$ means that $F$ is neither in any projective tangent space at a smooth point nor at any secant line passing through two points.
-We do not provide details here.
-It follows that $\crr(F) > 2$. \end{remark} \end{example}
+It follows that $\crr(F) > 2$. \end{example}